OXID-eSales/unzer-documentation/configuration.rst

    Make sure that you enter the key pair for both currencies (EUR and CHF) (:ref:`oxdamc04`, item 1 and 2) for each customer type (in our example only B2C).

 #.
 Save your settings.
+#.
+To ensure that payment information is sent back from Unzer to your OXID eShop, under :guilabel:`Webhook settings`, choose the :guilabel:`Create Webhooks` button.

 .. note::